Quilted Homespun Winter Scarf

 A ragged, patchwork homespun quilted winter scarf using 4" homespun quilt squares is very simple and easy to assemble.
 It's very soft and cozy.
 Shown here using the bright homespun squares but also looks great using the warm reds and navys.

-- Center batting on one square.
-Top with another square to make a "sandwich".
+- Center one batting square on one homespun square.
+Top with another homespun square to make a "sandwich".

-- Stitch through all layers from corner to corner to form an X. (see photos below)
+- Stitch through all layers from corner to corner to form an X. Start and stop this stitching about 5/8" from the raw edges.
+This is because the last bit will turn to fray when it's washed. (see photos below)

-- Stitch the squares together with a 5/8" seam, to form a scarf that is 2 squares wide by 28 squares long.
+- Stitch the quilted squares together with a 5/8" seam, to form a scarf that is 2 squares wide by 28 squares long.
 Be sure to keep the batting inside the stitch line.
 Batting should NOT extend into the seam allowance.
+Backstitching to secure the seams must be done 5/8" from all edges.
+Otherwise the backstitching will be lost when the homespun "frays".

 - Size/length of the scarf may be adjusted according to taste.